Popful Mail: Development

 Falcom developed the NEC PC versions of Popful Mail with features used in previous games in the company's Dragon Slayer and Ys series.
 They use the battle system of Ys, magic attacks like those of Ys II, and a side-scrolling view similar to that of Ys III.
 Characters react with pain when they fall from high places, as in Dragon Slayer IV (released as Legacy of the Wizard in North America).
 The original releases incorporate features from the popular game Xanadu (Dragon Slayer II) as well.
-The gameplay of Popful Mail was compared to the Metroid series by some critics, and is retroactively considered part of metroidvania genre.
+The gameplay of Popful Mail was compared to the Metroid series by some critics, and is retroactively considered part of Metroidvania genre.

-The game was released for the NEC PC-8801 computer on December 20, 1991, and for the PC-9801 in 1992.
-It was later ported to the Sega CD by SIMS Co., Ltd. and "Sega Falcom", a partnership of the original developer Nihon Falcom and Sega, in April 1994, and to the PC Engine CD by NEC Home Electronics and its subsidiary HuneX in August 1994.
-Popful Mail also received a remake by Falcom themselves for Super Famicom in June 1994.
-A mobile phone version similar to the original NEC PC-8801 release for DoJa-supported systems was published in five parts from 2003 to 2004 by Bothtec.
-The latest release of the game is the unchanged port to the Microsoft Windows, released on December 28, 2006, in Japan.
+The game was originally released for the PC-8801 computer on December 20, 1991, and for the PC-9801 in 1992.
 A soundtrack titled Popful Mail Sound Box '94 (ぽっぷるメイル・サウンドボックス'94) containing music from the game in the CD format was published by Falcom Sound Team on August 24, 1994, in Japan.

-Localization

-Plans to localize Popful Mail for an English release were first made by Sega, which wanted to replace the characters with characters from the Sonic franchise.
-This project, called Sister Sonic, was to star Sonic the Hedgehog's long lost sister.
-Sister Sonic was announced as a role-playing game in the Sonic the Hedgehog series with no mention of it being a rework of Popful Mail.
-Sega planned to reveal it at the American International Toy Fair in June 1993, but the game was never revealed.
-Upon hearing reports that the game was a rework of Popful Mail, fans launched a campaign, sending letters to Sega urging them to release Popful Mail in its original, Japanese state.
-Due to the negative feedback, Sister Sonic was delayed and eventually cancelled.
-Electronic Gaming Monthly cited the incident as an example of the power of consumers to influence video game companies.